 Legislative Measures in the Other States

 New Jersey is not alone in addressing this issue.
 According to the Cyber Bullying Research Center, 20 states have some laws that relate to explicit material involving minors being sent and received.
 Some states treat sexting as a strict liability offense, meaning that it is not necessary to prove actual intent.
 Several states including Florida and Georgia classify the crime as a felony offense.
-Other states including Pennsylvania and Nevada have relatively lax sexting laws.
+Other states like Nevada have relatively lax sexting laws.

 Acts of Vengeance